OpenEnergyPlatform/ontology/CONTRIBUTING.md

     ```
     If your branch does not exist on the remote server yet, git will provide you with instructions, simply follow them.

-    Hint: You can create a draft pull request directly after your first commit 🐙, see 7.).
+    **Hint:** You can create a draft pull request directly after your first commit 🐙, see 7.). <br>
     Then you get the pull request number and 📙 implement the [term tracker annotations](https://github.com/OpenEnergyPlatform/ontology/wiki/Term-Tracker-Annotation) in Protégé.
 Only after finishing the implementations you can assign reviewers and thus change the state of the PR.
 Using that workflow, it is clear whether a PR is actually ready for review.

 6. 🐙 Make sure that all automated tests are successful.
 This will be indicated by a green or red icon next to your most recent commit.
 In case an error occured that you don't know how to solve, write a comment in the PR and ask for help from the ontology-expert-team.